Self-Care in a Pandemic: How Do You Be Kind to Yourself?

 This Mental Health Day, FIT sought to understand the need for self-care in a constantly changing environment, and how it means different things to different people.

-With the pandemic and the many significant upheavals it has wreaked on our lives, the standards we set for ourselves in terms of our work goals, productivity, and the dreadfully long to-do lists need to be looked at again.
+With the pandemic and the many significant upheavals it has brought upon, the standards we set for ourselves in terms of our work goals, productivity, and the dreadfully long to-do lists need to be looked at again.